AAkindele/grafana-gitops-annotations/README.md

 View the results in the `k6 Prometheus` Grafana dashboard at <http://localhost:3000/dashboards>.

-Without annotations, it is clean something changes with the application's behavior, but the reason is not immediately obvious.
+Without annotations, it is clear something changed with the application's behavior, but the reason is not immediately obvious.

 ![Dashboard panel with Flux Events annotation disabled](./images/panel-annotations-disabled.png)

-With the Flux Events annotation enable, the dashboard now shows when Flux made changes to the application.
+With the Flux Events annotation enabled, the dashboard now shows when Flux made changes to the application.
 This provides valuable context to help with troubleshooting potential anomalies.

 ![Dashboard panel with Flux Events annotation enabled](./images/panel-annotations-enabled.png)